-Conversational Chatbots for CX
+Conversational chatbots for CX

 If you’re in the business of customer experience (“CX”), you’ll be familiar with chatbots – whether you know them as virtual assistants, virtual agents, or bots – and the conversational services they provide.
 You’ll also know how quickly chatbot technology has been advancing.
-And, as chatbot technology has been innovated, so has our contact center software application, Syntelate XA.
+And, as chatbot technology has been innovated, so has our contact centre software application, Syntelate XA.

 The latest AI chatbot capabilities are supported by Syntelate XA through its API.
-A true omnichannel solution for contact centers, Syntelate XA collates your customers’ interaction history from every channel into a single source of truth that’s displayed to agents on their Syntelate XA Agent Desktop.
+A true omnichannel solution for contact centres, Syntelate XA collates your customers’ interaction history from every channel into a single source of truth that’s displayed to agents on their Syntelate XA Agent Desktop.

 Broadly speaking, AI chatbot capabilities stretch beyond customer triage.
 They allow a business to improve multiple areas of their CX, from net promoter scores and customer ratings to administrative efficiencies that slash operating costs.